bart314/TBD/docs/week4.md

 # 4. Us and Them

 > The idea of a sociological organism moving calendrically through homogenous, empty time is a precise analogue of the idea of the nation, which also is conceived as a solid community moving steadily down (or up) history.

-(Anderson, 1983, 26)
+– Benedict Anderson

 ## Introduction: Relations and Rituals